StarKRE22/Atomic/Docs/Elements/Collections/ReactiveDictionary.md

 Represents a **reactive key-value dictionary** that provides notifications when items are added, removed, or updated.
 It implements [IReactiveDictionary<K, V>](IReactiveDictionary.md).

 > [!NOTE]
-> Use this class when you need a dictionary with full read/write access and **reactive notifications** on changes.
+> Use this class when you need a dictionary with full read / write access and **reactive notifications** on changes.

 ---